 - Provide any value, which puts your thought leadership at risk

-As a result, people may end up loathing your webinar.
+As a result, people may end up hating your webinar.

 Content is the most important element of your webinar.
-It’s the main channel through which you can deliver value and transform your attendees’ perception of the challenges they face.
+It’s the main channel where you can deliver value and transform attendees’ perception of the challenges they face.

 So, be purposeful when choosing your topic and building your event’s knowledge sessions.
 Here’s how you can do it: